-Picking the right lens for your Micro Four Thirds (MFT for short) camera is about knowing your needs.
+Picking the best micro 4 3 lens for your (Micro Four Thirds & MFT for short) camera is about knowing your needs.
 For some, versatility is everything.
 One might want a camera with a great zoom range, meaning one can always punch in to those distant moments.
 For others, low light or video shooting may be a priority, and if this is the case, one will want to opt for a prime lens with a low f-stop.
 No matter your needs, there are a great variety of MFT lenses on the market.
 While they tend to be cheaper on a whole than lenses for larger DSLRs, their quality also tends to be better for the price; they tend to have better value.
 This list is proof positive that shooting MFT doesn’t mean one has limiting options for glass.

 Here are the top 10 best MFT lenses from highest to lowest price.